maikdrop/Titanic/README.md

 ### 1.3.
 What's the game about?

 Users move a ship horizontally by their thumb to avoid intersections with icebergs, that are moving vertically from top to bottom.
 If the time is up or the maximum crashes are reached the game ends.
 Immediately after the game end driven sea miles will be verified.
 If the user is in the top ten, an alert with a text field shows up in order to enter the name of the user.
-Image 1 shows a game scene
+Image 1 shows a game scene.<br/>

 <figure>
   <p align="center">
     <img src="/Titanic/Images/Game.jpg" align="center" width="400">
-    <figcaption align="middle">Image 1: Game Scene</figcaption>
+    <p align="center">Image 1: Game Scene
   </p>
 </figure>